emanuelefavero/react-scroll-snap/README.md

 # React Scroll Snap

-This is a React component snaps to specific points in the viewport as you scroll.
+This React component allows to snaps to specific points (component container children) in the viewport as you scroll.

 ## Usage